 Bulk CSV import

-Yes, it’s possible to do a bulk CSV import of URLs into our app.
-That means you don’t need to go and add each URL one by one.
+Yes, it’s possible to do a bulk CSV import of URL Assets and then attach them to your Shopify products.
+That means you don’t need to add/attach each URL Asset one by one.

 View this guide if you just want to bulk attach uploaded assets to products using a CSV.

 All assets will be automatically linked to the products via the SKU.
 Please ensure everything is spelt correctly.
-Otherwise, the URL asset will not connect to the product.
+Otherwise, the URL assets will not connect to the products.